jameshi16/ViaProxy-Realms-Enhancement/README.md

+# ViaProxy - Realms Enhancement

+Allows ViaProxy to automatically choose a realm server to join based on configuration.

 # ViaProxy
 Standalone proxy which allows players to join EVERY Minecraft server version (Classic, Alpha, Beta, Release, Bedrock)

 To download the latest version, go to the [Releases section](#executable-jar-file) and download the latest version.
 Using it is very simple, just run the jar file, and it will start a user interface where everything can be configured.
 For a full user guide go to the [Usage for Players](#usage-for-players-gui) section or the [Usage for Server Owners](#usage-for-server-owners-config) section.

 ## Supported Server versions